Internet-Draft Payment JSON-RPC & MCP Transport April 2026

 Tempo Labs

-Payment Authentication Scheme: MCP Transport
+Payment Authentication Scheme: JSON-RPC & MCP Transport

 Abstract